 The castle has multiple floors to visit, but my ultimate favorite would be the lookout tower.
 I was so exhausted after all those stairs!
 But in the end, you will have an incredible view of the beautiful natural setting of the Drachenfels hill.

-The accommodation I picked was close to the Geierlay bridge, this makes it faster to get there in the morning before the crowd.
+The accommodation I picked was close to the Geierlay bridge, which makes it faster to get there in the morning before the crowd.
 The drive from the Castle to the accommodation is stunning with its rural atmosphere.

 The homestay is run by the lovely family Janshens located in Ellscheid.
 The nature around this lovely home is perfect for an evening walk in the nearby fields.
 The rooms have different German themes and a private sauna that you can use whenever you want for free.
 As we were the only visitors at the time, the sauna was all ours!